github/secure_headers/README.md

 Currently, Firefox does not support the w3c draft standard.
 So there are a few steps taken to make the two interchangeable.

-Firefox > 18 partially supports the standard via using the default-src directive over allow/options, but the following inconsistencies remain.
+Firefox > 18 partially supports the standard via using the default\-src directive over allow/options, but the following inconsistencies remain.

-* inline-script or eval-script values in default/style/script-src directives are moved to the options directive.
-Note: the style-src directive is not fully supported in Firefox - see https://bugzilla.mozilla.org/show_bug.cgi?id=763879.
+* inline\-script or eval\-script values in default/style/script\-src directives are moved to the options directive.
+Note: the style\-src directive is not fully supported in Firefox \- see https://bugzilla.mozilla.org/show_bug.cgi?id=763879.
-* CSP reports will not POST cross-origin.
+* CSP reports will not POST cross\-origin.
 This sets up an internal endpoint in the application that will forward the request.
 Set the "forward_endpoint" value in the CSP section if you need to post cross origin for firefox.
 * Firefox adds port numbers to each /https?/ value which can make local development tricky with mocked services.
 Add environment specific code to configure this.

 ### Adding the Firefox report forwarding endpoint

 **You need to add the following line to the TOP of confib/routes.rb** **This is an unauthenticated, unauthorized endpoint.
-Only do this if your report-uri is not on the same origin as your application!!!**
+Only do this if your report\-uri is not on the same origin as your application!!!**

-If you need to change the route for the internal forwarding point, be sure it matches what is set in :forward_endpoint or else the reports will post to a non-existent endpoint.
+If you need to change the route for the internal forwarding point, be sure it matches what is set in :forward_endpoint or else the reports will post to a non\-existent endpoint.

 #### Rails 2